polterguy/phosphorusfive/core/p5.ajax/README.md

 use something else to build websites, requiring millions, of simultaneous users.
 Although p5.ajax could be tweaked to handle also such scenarios.

-The ViewState logic _can_ be overridden though, by implementing your own IAjaxPage, and/or tweaking your web.config.
+The ViewState logic _can_ be overridden though, by tweaking your web.config.

 ## More example code